mesutcan/weather-wonderer/README.md

 - Install Ruby with rbenv (`rbenv install $(cat .ruby-version)`) or rvm
 - Install gems: `bundle`
 - Install JS packages
-- Get a OpenWeather API Key:
+- Get an OpenWeatherMap API Key:

-    - Sign up and get a free API key
+    - Sign up and get a free API key from OpenWeatherMap's website.
     - You need to add this API key to your credentials.
 To do that, do below:
       - EDITOR=vim bin/rails credentials:edit
       - Add the below lines in the opened file(without the dot before each line)